T20X/notes/floating_point.md

-Now suppose that the lowest exponent that can be represented is -100.
+﻿Now suppose that the lowest exponent that can be represented is -100.
 So the smallest number that can be represented in normal form is 1\*10-100.
 However, if we relax the constraint that the leading bit be a one, then we can actually represent smaller numbers in the same space.
 Taking a decimal example we could represent 0.1\*10-100.
 This is called a subnormal number.
 The purpose of having subnormal numbers is to smooth the gap between the smallest normal number and zero.
 ---------------------
 It is very important to realise that subnormal numbers are represented with less precision than normal numbers.
 In fact, they are trading reduced precision for their smaller size.
 Hence calculations that use subnormal numbers are not going to have the same precision as calculations on normal numbers.
 So an application which does significant computation on subnormal numbers is probably worth investigating to see if rescaling (i.e. multiplying the numbers by some scaling factor) would yield fewer subnormals, and more accurate result
 ------------------------------------